 project-name umami (folder name)

-service-name umami, umami-db
+service-name umami, umami-postgres

 index 1 (first container)